-Out-of-State Blue Plan Members' Medical Policies and Pre-Certification/Prior Authorization Requirements
+Other -State Blue Plan Members' Medical Policies and Pre-Certification/Prior Authorization Requirements

-On Provider Connection, our provider website, you can now find information to help you treat out-of-state Blue plan members.
-You can view medical policies and general pre-certification/prior authorization requirements applicable to out-of-state Blue plan members, along with contact information to initiate the pre-certification/prior authorization process.
+On Provider Connection, our provider website, you can now find information to help you treat other state Blue plan members.
+You can view medical policies and general pre-certification/prior authorization requirements applicable to other state Blue plan members, along with contact information to initiate the pre-certification/prior authorization process.